Public transport is simple, right? Buy a ticket, jump on, jump off. What’s the problem?

 An authorised officer is sometimes called a ticket inspector.
 They make sure everyone is travelling with a valid ticket.
 They also look out for antisocial behaviour to make sure travel is safe for everyone.

-Interacting with ticket authorised officers
+Interacting with authorised officers

 If an authorised officer stops you, it’s important to stay calm and be honest with them.